College and Center closed Monday, Feb. 20

 No dictionaries or study aids are allowed during testing.
-A calculator will be provided for you.
-You may not use your own.
-Scratch paper will also be available if you find the use of the calculator too difficult.
-Scratch paper and calculator will be picked up at the end of the testing session.
+Scratch paper will be available for your use.
+Scratch paper will be picked up at the end of the testing session.

 You may exit the test session if you are unable to complete your work.
 You may return on another day to complete your test.